victoriacordlara/victoriacordlara/README.md

 #### About Me:

+My name is Victoria Cordovez.
 I'm a recent graduate from the University of California, Berkeley.
 I majored in Statistics with an emphasis on Business and Data Science.
 Currently, I am looking for new opportunities as an analyst that will challenge me and help me grow as a professional.

-With experience in risk, accounting, data analytics, leadership, and statistics, I possess both the skills and the drive to excel within any data-driven field.
+With experience in risk, financial accounting, data analytics, leadership, and statistics, I possess both the skills and the drive to excel within any data-driven field.

 If you have any questions or want to connect, feel free to contact me at victoriaecordovez@gmail.com